Renaissance-Innovation-Labs/ril_handbook/README.md

-# PostHog.com - Docs, Website, and Handbook
+# Renaissance Innovation Labs - Handbook

-This is the repository for the PostHog website, which includes our Docs and Handbook.
+This is the repository for the RIL Handbook.

 Please feel free to suggest any changes.
 See our [contributing guide](https://github.com/PostHog/posthog.com/blob/master/CONTRIBUTING.MD) for more information.